 8. Look into paid strategies

 There are so many other ways to amp up your social commerce strategy.
 Along with running ads, you can also work with high-profile content creators or influencers to review your product.
-Running an affiliate marketing program can also give you exposure with smaller-sized creators.
+Running an affiliate marketing program can also give you exposure to smaller-sized creators.

 9. Plan ahead and make use of scheduling tools